Many or all companies we feature compensate us. Compensation and editorial

 FAQ

-Can I get a home improvement loan with bad credit and no equity?
+Can I get home improvement loans with bad credit and no equity?

 Yes, borrowers can get a home improvement loan with bad credit and no equity.

-Home improvement loans are unsecured personal loans and don’t use the equity in a home to secure it.
-Getting approved for a home improvement loan depends on other factors, such as your credit score, debt, income, and loan amount.
+Home improvement loans are unsecured personal loans and don’t require your home equity as collateral.
+Because home improvements aren’t secured, getting approved depends on other factors, such as your credit score, debt, income, and loan amount.

 What credit score do I need to get a home improvement loan?